I Turn to You (All-4-One song): Background

 After signing a record deal with RCA Records, Christina Aguilera started working on songs from her debut album, set to be released in January 1999.
 Ron Fair was the album's executive producer and according to him, "She was very much a raw talent, so building a collection of songs that would become her first album was a time-consuming process.
 We wanted to find the ones that could knock the door down and put her up there."
 Famous songwriter Diane Warren was hired to write material for the album, eventually writing "Somebody's Somebody" and suggested that "I Turn to You" would be perfect for her voice.
 Eventually, Aguilera recorded "I Turn to You" and included it on her self-titled debut album, and the song was chosen as the album's third single.
 It was sent to U.S. radio on March 28, 2000, while its CD single was released on June 13, 2000.
-A Spanish version of the song entitled "Por Siempre Tú" was recorded and also released as a single, eventually being included on her first Spanish album, Mi Reflejo.
+A Spanish version of the song entitled "Por Siempre Tú" was recorded and also released as a single, and an alternate vocal mix of "Por Siempre Tú" was included on her first Spanish album, Mi Reflejo.